-9.19 PARTICULAR RIGHTS—FOURTH AMENDMENT— UNREASONABLE SEIZURE OF PERSON—EXCEPTION TO WARRANT REQUIREMENT—TERRY STOP
+9.19 PARTICULAR RIGHTS—FOURTH AMENDMENT— UNREASONABLE SEIZURE OF PROPERTY—EXCEPTIONS TO WARRANT REQUIREMENT

-Use this instruction only in conjunction with the applicable elements instructions, Instruction 9.2–9.7, and in conjunction with Instruction 9.18 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Person—Generally).
+Use this instruction only in conjunction with the applicable elements instructions, Instructions 9.3–9.8, and in conjunction with Instruction 9.17 (Particular Rights—Fourth Amendment—Unreasonable Seizure of Property—Generally).

 "[I]n the ordinary case, seizures of personal property are unreasonable within the meaning of the Fourth Amendment . . . unless . . . accomplished pursuant to a judicial warrant issued by a neutral and detached magistrate after finding probable cause."
 Menotti v.
 City of Seattle, 409 F.3d 1113, 1154 (9th Cir.2005) (quoting Illinois v.
 McArthur, 531 U.S. 326, 330-31 (2001)).

 Although the Committee has not provided instructions for the many exceptions to the warrant requirement for the seizure of property, the following decisions may be helpful in formulating an instruction tailored to particular facts:

 (1) Menotti, 409 F.3d at 1152 n.72, collects case citations authorizing warrantless seizures of property in the context of administrative searches, searches incident to arrest, automobile checkpoint searches, and Terry v.
 Ohio, 392 U.S. 1 (1968).

 (2) Lavan v.
 City of L.A., 693 F.3d 1022, 1030-33 (9th Cir.2012) (finding that warrantless seizure of homeless person’s abandoned property was properly subjected to Fourth Amendment’s reasonableness requirement).